 Drive Chapman’s Peak

 If you are without a car in Cape Town, I highly recommend renting one for at the least the day so that you can drive Chapman’s Peak.
 This is one of the world’s most scenic drives and is definitely worth the R42 toll to drive on this beautiful road together.
 One of the most romantic places in Cape Town is the Tintswalo Atlantic hidden along Chapmen’s peak.
 It’s definitely a splurge-worthy stay for a romantic weekend getaway in Cape Town.

 Woodstock is a hip neighborhood in Cape Town undergoing some serious gentrification right now.
 What does that mean?
 Amazing street art in the city!
 We enjoyed an afternoon of walking around and snapping photos of all the impressive street art in the area together.
 There are plenty of cafes to duck into including the Old Biscuit Mill, which is best visited on Saturdays.

 Go on a Hop on Hop Off Tour

 Only have a few days to explore the Mother City together?
-Perhaps taking a sightseeing bus tour of the city is the best bang for buck at R170.
+Perhaps taking a sightseeing bus tour of the city is the best bang for the buck at R170.
 It may not seem like one of the most romantic things to do in Cape Town, and I know sometimes these tours seem a little touristy.
 However, it really is a great way of getting around the city together and visiting all the notable sites in the city.

 Hike up Lion’s Head